spaceml-org/Self-Supervised-Learner/README.md

 ### How To Use SSL Curator
 Step 1) **Self-Supervied Learning (SSL): Training an encoder without labels**
    - The first step is to train a self-supervised encoder.
 Self-supervised learning does not require labels and lets the model learn from purely unlabeled data to build an image encoder.
+If you want your model to be color invariant, use grey scale images when possible.
 ```bash
 python train.py --technique SIMCLR --model imagenet_resnet18 --DATA_PATH myDataFolder/AllImages  --epochs 100 --log_name ssl
 ```